comparison

 The first is on-demand video.
 Junocal's scope is the booking, payments, intake, and storefront side of running a studio — the operational core of in-person and hybrid classes.
 For studios where on-demand video subscriptions are a meaningful share of revenue (say, twenty percent or more), Junocal pairs cleanly with a best-in-class video host (Uscreen, Vimeo OTT, or Mighty Networks) so the video side runs on a tool sized for that work while the booking-and-business side runs on Junocal.
 For most one-to-five-instructor pilates and yoga studios where video is a complement to in-person classes rather than the primary product, this pairing is straightforward and the dedicated-video-host quality is genuinely best-in-class.

 The second is the native mobile app surface.
-Junocal ships a fast PWA that installs to the home screen, works offline, and updates instantly without app-store review cycles — functionally indistinguishable from a native app for the typical studio booking flow.
-For studios where a literal iOS or Android store presence is a hard brand requirement, the PWA is a deliberate trade-off Junocal makes to keep the entry tier at $39 rather than pricing for app-store infrastructure most studios do not actually need to drive bookings.
+Junocal ships a fast booking page that installs to the phone home screen, works offline, and updates instantly without app-store review cycles — functionally indistinguishable from a native app for the typical studio booking flow.
+For studios where a literal iOS or Android store presence is a hard brand requirement, this is a deliberate trade-off Junocal makes to keep the entry tier at $15 rather than pricing for app-store infrastructure most studios do not actually need to drive bookings.

 The third is the consultant ecosystem.
-Junocal handles migrations directly through the founder for the first months of public availability, which means studios get hands-on, founder-led setup rather than a third-party consultant.
+Junocal handles migrations directly through the founder, which means studios get hands-on, founder-led setup rather than a third-party consultant.
 The trade-off is a different value proposition — faster, more involved, more responsive to your specific shape, with the operational depth that comes from the person who built the product walking you through your configuration.

 What changes the day you cut over